-Speaker: Dr. Shazan Amed
+Speaker: Dr. Shazhan Amed

-A diagnosis of type 2 diabetes was unheard of in a child 25 years ago.
-Today type 2 diabetes can account for almost half of all cases of diabetes in children.
-Childhood obesity is the single most important risk factor for young-onset type 2 diabetes, but preventing obesity and promoting healthy behaviours is a complex problem.
+A diagnosis of Type 2 diabetes was unheard of in a child 25 years ago.
+Today Type 2 diabetes can account for almost half of all cases of diabetes in children.
+Childhood obesity is the single most important risk factor for young-onset Type 2 diabetes, but preventing obesity and promoting healthy behaviours is a complex problem.
 This talk will introduce Live 5-2-1-0, a made-in-BC initiative that addresses this complexity by building collaborative community partnerships in all sectors and supporting collective action to create healthy environments for children.

-Dr. Shazhan Amed, is a pediatric endocrinologist at BC Children’s Hospital and also the Founder and Project Lead of Live 5-2-1-0, an initiative of BC Children’s Hospital aimed at preventing childhood obesity and its related complications like type 2 diabetes.
+Dr. Shazhan Amed, is a pediatric endocrinologist at BC Children’s Hospital and also the Founder and Project Lead of Live 5-2-1-0, an initiative of BC Children’s Hospital aimed at preventing childhood obesity and its related complications like Type 2 diabetes.
 Dr. Amed leads the Live 5-2-1-0 initiative because she strongly believes that promoting healthy weights in children by partnering with all sectors of a community to create healthy community environments will prevent them from developing serious chronic diseases in young adulthood.

 Dr. Amed did her medical school at the University of Calgary, her pediatric endocrinology training at SickKids Hospital in Toronto, and also has a Masters in Public Health from the London School of Hygiene and Tropical Medicine.

 Please Wait to be Seated: Sedentary Behavior and the Importance of Keeping Children Active